datacommonsorg/mixer/internal/server/sdmx/format/sdmxjson/v2/README.md

 - Use the structure-message schema for Availability API responses.
 - Do not validate availability responses against the SDMX data-message schema.
-- Availability responses include a top-level `$schema` field pointing to the canonical schema URL.
-Do not emit `meta.schema` unless the response also includes the other SDMX-required `meta` fields.
+- Availability responses include `meta.schema` pointing to the canonical schema URL.
+When `meta` is present, it also includes the SDMX-required `id`, `prepared`, and `sender.id` fields.
 - The formatter intentionally omits `values: []` for empty availability results.
 The schema requires non-empty `values` when that field is present.